BPM: Bullets Per Minute Review

 Where BPM comes into its own is as you become an expert at the levels and weapons.
 This enables you to work on perfecting scores, and creating character builds that suit your style of play.
 It takes the shooting genre in a new direction -- or maybe it's the rhythm-action genre it innovates.

-Our BPM: Bullets Per Minute Accessibility Report details 15 accessibility features:
+Our BPM: Bullets Per Minute Accessibility Report documents 15 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to BPM: Bullets Per Minute or are games with a similar theme or topic.
 These are good alternative games to BPM: Bullets Per Minute, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.